NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 ## Evaluate packages

 The best way to evaluate a package's usefulness is to try it out.
-You take a dependency on a package when you use it, so you must make sure it is robust and reliable.
-However, installing a package and directly testing it, is time-consuming.
+You take a dependency on a package when you use it, so you must make sure it's robust and reliable.
+However, installing a package and directly testing it is time-consuming.
 You can learn a lot about a package's quality by using the information on the package's page at nuget.org/packages.

 - The **Prefix Reserved** checkmark next to the package ID on the packages list and the package page means the package owners have applied for and been granted a [reserved package ID prefix](../nuget-org/id-prefix-reservation.md).
 To meet the [ID prefix reservation criteria](../nuget-org/id-prefix-reservation.md#id-prefix-reservation-criteria), package owners must clearly identify themselves and their packages.